EmVelkov/EmVelkov/README.md

 - 👋 Hi, I’m Emiliyan.
 - 💼 I'm a Junior Front-end developer working in a collaborative team with front-end and back-end developers, as well as designers.
-My tech stack includes Angular, JavaScript, TypeScript, Bootstrap, and Scss.
+My tech stack includes Angular, JavaScript, TypeScript, Bootstrap, and Sass.
 - 👀 I’m interested in web development and front-end technologies.
 - 🌱 I’m currently learning React.
 - 💞️ I’m looking to collaborate on open-source projects related to web development.